rikosintie/Ubuntu4NetworkEngineers/Introduction.md

 I have Kali running on a 2015 MacBook Pro and Ubuntu on a Dell G5 laptop.
 I did this because I wanted to get my Linux certifications and I felt that I needed to be running Linux on my daily driver to really learn.
 The
 VM can do just about anything the bare metal can do but when I would get stuck on something I would just shut it down and go back to Windows instead of figuring it out.
 Running on bare metal removed the temptation to do that!

-The [Linux Professional Institute](https://www.lpi.org/) (LPI) offers several different certifications if you are interested.
-The Linux Essentials is a good one to start with.
-It is more about the Open Source philosophy and the history of Linux than a deep technical certification.
-LPI has free certification materials on their site.

 There are a lot of good tutorials on installing Ubuntu available on the Internet so I am not going to cover it here.
 It is actually very easy, pretty much click, click, next, reboot!
 The site [linux config](https://linuxconfig.org) has a lot of great Ubuntu tutorials, here is link to a tutorial on installing 22.04 – [How to install Ubuntu 22.04 Jammy Jellyfish Desktop](https://linuxconfig.org/how-to-install-ubuntu-22-04-jammy-jellyfish-desktop).
 If you want to install Ubuntu 22.04 on bare metal the Lenovo x280 is a good choice.
 They are under $200 on ebay in good condition and they have hardware that is supported on Ubuntu.
 You can also use the Ubuntu [Search Ubuntu certified hardware](https://ubuntu.com/certified?q=&limit=20&category=Desktop&category=Laptop) site to verify that the hardware you want to use will be well supported on Ubuntu.